 Over recent years the overnight sleeper train has made a significant comeback.
 Many people have opted to travel this way over other methods.
 Not only is it a very civilized and stress free way to travel, it can be cost-effective.

 Understandably on crammed, overcrowded trains someone voices their dissatisfaction saying ‘Why can’t they just add another carriage?’.
 It’s presumed that the ‘idiot’ train company, and in the recent past British Rail, can’t organise an extra carriage or two.
 Well consider this:

 I’m a big fan of locomotive hauled trains and I think this type of traction offers great benefits to passengers.

 In April 1969, I read an article in Railway World magazine about the closure of the Waverley Route.
 The report had a profound effect on me which has stayed with me throughout my personal professional life.

 Lots of people tell me that they think that train travel is expensive and they want to save money on trains.
 Using my tips and tricks, you can get cheap train travel.
 Train travel is the best way to travel.
 I can relax whilst someone else drives and let the train take the strain.
-The facilities on board are great with a […]
+The facilities […]

 Recently I saw some great news for rail passengers and staff!
 A press release from the Rail Safety and Standards Board Limited stated that it is 10 years since a passenger died on the railways.
 However, during the same period, 5 people died on Britain’s roads every day.
 This equates to a terrible 18,250 deaths.
 Car accidents injured […]